WillHannon-MCB/Thesis/chapters/02-chapter.md

-# Chapter 2: Narrow transmission bottlenecks and limited within-host viral diversity during a SARS-CoV-2 outbreak on a fishing boat
+# Narrow transmission bottlenecks and limited within-host viral diversity during a SARS-CoV-2 outbreak on a fishing boat

 A version of this chapter was previously published as: